clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 * Customizes the system to ensure correct defaults are setup (IP Forwarding, Swap off,...)
 * Ensures all the dependencies are loaded on boot (kernel modules)

+> EXPERIMENTAL: Optionally run [`setup_firecracker.sh`](setup_firecracker.sh) to be able to use firecracker VMM with Kata.

+> NOTE: These steps are already done if using vagrant

 ## Bring up the master

 Run [`create_stack.sh`](create_stack.sh) on the master node.
 This sets up the